nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006035818/README.md

   - ex commands

 - video 8
+  - fundamentals: it is good to go back and learn the fundamentals of things like vi and ed/ex to work with things like reverse shells on alpine dockers, where most familiar and useful GNU/Linux utilities will not be installed in favor of lightweight busybox implementations.
   - zsh is not posix compliant with numbers, and that's dangerous for math
     - why do math in bash?
   - using vim